Gray Death: The New Killer on the Street

 - Its color.
 Gray death is a color that is often compared to cement or concrete.
 The substance can be found in a variety of textures and sizes.
 It can appear in larger rock-like chunks or as a gray powder substance.

 - Its power.
 Even in minuscule doses or with minimal contact, the effects of the drug are serious and can include immediate overdose.

-Even with the known dangers, some opioid addicts may be enticed by the gray death’s ability to produce a high unlike other drugs out there.6 Unfortunately, this high can rapidly turn deadly.
+Despite its known dangers, some opioid addicts may be enticed by gray death’s ability to produce a high unlike other drugs out there.6 Unfortunately, this high can rapidly turn deadly.

 Who Is Affected?

 The main victims of the rise of gray death are those addicted to opioids.
 These people may intend to purchase heroin but unintentionally consume gray death.6 Heroin use has gotten increasingly dangerous in the last decade with so many adulterants being added to it, and gray death is only the latest manifestation of this extreme risk that opioid users face.